 Taking a cooking class can be fun and rewarding.
 Choosing a cooking class can be a daunting task.
 Some considerations include the menu and recipes being prepared in class, take home materials, the cooking class size and the cooking environment, prepared food sampling, quality of instructor, length of class, and price.

 When determining which classes to take consider everything we’ve talked about so far, and remember that while a cooking class is to better ones cooking skills it is also for recreational and a chance to meet new friends with similar interests.

-Local Cooking Classes presents a wide variety of hands-on cooking classes available for the home chef, right in your backyard.
+Local Cooking Classes presents a wide variety of hands-on cooking classes and culinary schools available for the home chef, right in your backyard.
 Use our handy directory to quickly find your city and neighborhood.